Tayler Shaw is a journalism student and an editor with the Media Innovation Center (MIC). Photo by Nick Mundinger (CritMedia'20).

 Her road to graduation was a winding one, paved with trial and error and reshaped by moments of self reflection.

-Four years, two majors and seven internships later, her work is paying off.
+Four years, two majors and seven internships later, her work paid off.

-This month, Schoenfeldt will graduate as the College of Media, Communication and Information’s William W. White Outstanding Senior, an honor earned by the student with the highest GPA in the college.
-She’ll do so with a hard-earned sense of clarity about what comes next, and the confidence to go for it.
+In May, Schoenfeldt graduated as the College of Media, Communication and Information’s William W. White Outstanding Senior, an honor earned by the student with the highest GPA in the college.
+She did so with a hard-earned sense of clarity about what comes next, and the confidence to go for it.

 "There are amazing resources at the school, but you’re not going to get anywhere if you don’t act on them,” she says.
 “You have to take advantage of every single resource you have.”